ShakNat/DupyliCate/README.md

 	--busco_version <BUSCO version in the format vx.x.x - needed only if you have docker-based BUSCO installation> Deafult is v5.8.2

-	-- container_version <docker container version of BUSCO> Default is cv1
+	--container_version <docker container version of BUSCO> Default is cv1

 	--docker_host_path < full host folder path - needed for docker-based BUSCO installation>